abdallahmahela1010/secondweeksip/README.md

-# Landing Page Portfolio
+# Akan Name finder system
 Created by Frankline Araka
-This is a portfolio which  can be used for web designer for creating their own portfolios.
+This is a system which finds your Akan name according the day of the week you were born;
-I have used only html and css for designing. clink https://abdallahmahela1010.github.io/portfolio/ to view the website all copyright reserved
+I have used only html, bootstrap and javascript for designing. clink https://abdallahmahela1010.github.io/secondweeksip/ to view the website all copyright reserved